privatenumber/esbuild-loader/README.md

 Default: `false`

-_Custom esbuild-loader option._

 Whether to minify CSS files.

 #### include
 Type: `string | RegExp | Array<string | RegExp>`

-_Custom esbuild-loader option._

-Filter assets to include in minification
+To only apply the plugin to certain assets, pass in filters include

 #### exclude
 Type: `string | RegExp | Array<string | RegExp>`

-_Custom esbuild-loader option._

-Filter assets to exclude from minification
+To prevent the plugin from applying to certain assets, pass in filters to exclude

 #### implementation
 Type: `{ transform: Function }`

-_Custom esbuild-loader option._

 Use it to pass in a [different esbuild version](#bring-your-own-esbuild-advanced).